 My tooth decided to commence torture at about 3:00 in the morning.
 I woke my mom up, only to be sent back to bed “until morning.”
 Have you ever tried to sleep with a toothache?
 Don’t you just love how it throbs with pain, each and every time your heart beats?
-And why the heck do we have to stick our tongue in it every once in a while?
-Is to make sure it’s still there?
+Why the heck do we stick our tongue in it every few minutes?
+To make sure it’s still there?
 Or that it still hurts?

 Morning finally arrives, my mom isn’t happy with me for having a toothache.
 She’s even less happy that she couldn’t get a dentist appointment later in the day.
 They would work me in, if we got there in a hurry.
 They worked us in alright; we sat in the waiting room for over an hour.
 My mom was fuming.
 When she gets mad, she gets loud.
 I was afraid that she was going to get us kicked out of there, toothache and all.